Skip to main content

 When you look at literacy rates around the world, they can be quite sobering.
 While in the UK the literacy rate is 99%, when you stop and think about that, you realise it means that one person in every hundred struggles to read and write.

-Even in the US, where the literacy rate is 99% too, 36 million adults can’t maintain employment because of their inability to read or write.
+Even in the US, 36 million adults can’t maintain employment because of their inability to read or write.
 In less-developed nations like Niger, only 19% of adults can read and write — that number drops to 11% for women.

 In many countries, women and girls are less likely to be taught to read and write.
 This in turn affects their opportunities and quality of life.